 The device has no default account.
 If you lose the password for your administrator account, you must reset the device.
-See .
+See Reset to factory default settings on page 45.

 Secure passwords

 Axis devices send the initially set password in clear text over the network.
 To protect your device after the first login, set up a secure and encrypted HTTPS connection and then change the password.